pango-studio/fundawande-pwa/README.md

 # fw-vue

-> Learning about Nuxt while building a Vue version of the Funda Wande app
+A progressive web app version of the Funda Wande learning environment built with Nuxt.js and the WordPress Rest API

 ## Build Setup